rajivmanivannan/android-location-service/README.md

-# Android-LocationService
+# Android Location Service

-Exploring: Android Location Service implementation using Google Play Service.
+## Android Location Service implementation using Google Play Service.

-1.Implementation to fetch the user current loation in foreground and background.<br>
+1.Implementation to fetch the user's current location in foreground using FusedLocationProviderClient
-2.Geo-Fencing Implemenation.
+2.Implementation to fetch the user's current location in background using FusedLocationProviderClient
+3.Geo-Fencing Implementation using GeofencingClient.